peterc/pismo/README.markdown

 There are some shortcomings or problems that I'm aware of and am going to pursue:

-* I do not know how Pismo fares on JRuby, Rubinius, or others yet.
+* I do not know how Pismo fares on Rubinius or other versions of 1.9 (e.g. 1.9.2) yet
+* pismo does not install on JRuby due to a problem in the fast-stemmer dependency
 * The "Reader" content extraction algorithm is not perfect.
 It can sometimes return crap and can barf on certain types of characters for sentence extraction.
-* The author name extraction is quite poor.
+* The author name extraction isn't very strong.
 * The image extraction only handles images with absolute URLs.
 * The stopword list leaves a bit to be desired.
 It errs on the side of being too long rather than too short, though (1024 words long!)